A variety of viruses have also been implicated as causative agents. It is now the most common cause of acute kidney failure acquired in childhood.

-- Decreased hemoglobin (oxygen -blood container), and / or the presence of schistocytes.
+- Decreased hemoglobin (oxygen -blood container) and the presence of schistocytes.

-Despite the use of supportive care, it is estimated that between 33% and 40% of patients will die or have end-stage renal disease (ESRD) with the first clinical manifestation of atypical hemolytic uremic syndrome. .
+Despite supportive care, it is estimated that between 33% and 40% of patients will die or have end-stage renal disease (ESRD) with the first clinical manifestation of the atypical hemolytic uremic syndrome.